syedmoizurrehman/DistributedKVStore/README.md

 # Distributed Key-Value Data Store
-A distributed Key-Value data store based on Apache's Cassendra using C#.
+A distributed Key-Value data store based on Apache's Cassandra using C#.

 ## Project Structure
 The project consists of Application layer, Network layer, Data Access layer and an interface layer.